Governance, Risk, and Compliance

-Governance, Risk, and Compliance (GRC) in cybersecurity is a framework and set of practices that organizations use to manage and mitigate the various risks associated with information security and ensure compliance with relevant laws, regulations, and industry standards.
+Governance, Risk Management, and Compliance (GRC) in cybersecurity is a comprehensive approach that organizations use to manage and mitigate the various risks associated with information security and ensure compliance with relevant laws, regulations, and industry standards.
 GRC is a crucial component of an organization's overall cybersecurity strategy, as it helps establish policies, procedures, and controls to protect sensitive data and systems while ensuring that the organization operates within legal and regulatory boundaries.

 Here's an overview of each component of GRC in cybersecurity: